Berkeley Academy of Music

 Checks payable to the Berkeley Academy of Music.

-- Nurturing Healthy Progress.
 At least once a year, your teacher will set aside part or perhaps all of a lesson time to review your child’s progress, chart a path for the coming year, and assess your child’s musical development.
-Should important events occur in between conferences, such as difficulty in school or family life, please let us know so that we can be sensitive to the effects it may have on your child and their musical progress.
+Should important events occur in between conferences, such as challenges in school or family life, please let us know so that we can be sensitive to the effects it may have on your child and their musical progress.

 We look forward to working with you and playing music together!